Hiking is hiking right? Well, not really, as there are several different types of hikes one may pursue.

 A thru-hike is when a hiker starts at the beginning of a long-distance trail and hikes all the way through non-stop to the end of the trail.
 Depending on the length of the trail, this could take several weeks to several months.

 For example, the average thru-hiker on the Appalachian trail takes about 5-7 months to complete it; as to where a thru-hike on the Lone Star Hiking Trail (which is 129 miles long) only takes about 1-2 weeks.

-This type of hike refers to the direct of the hike.
-They are starting from the southern most terminus and hiking North.
+This type of hike refers to the direction of the hike.
+They are starting from the southernmost terminus and hiking North.